Varetta Dillard was another of the "Ladies Of R&B", having three national chart hits and leaving behind an impressive body of work.

 "(That's The Way) My Mind Is Working" (per the label) wasn't a particularly good title for the song.
 It was reviewed as "My Mind Is Working", but advertised by Savoy as "That's The Way".
 It should have been titled "That's The Way My Mind Is Working"; end of problems.

 The February 6, 1954 Billboard said that Varetta was scheduled to appear at the Royal Peacock in Atlanta, but didn't give any dates.
+On February 29, she was at Sports Towne, in Buffalo, New York.

 On July 4, Varetta played Patrylow's Grove Park in Kenilworth, New Jersey along with Roy Hamilton, Luther Bond & the Emeralds, the Dreams, the Orioles, Big Maybelle, Larry Darnell, Bullmoose Jackson, the El Tempos, Joe Liggins, Nappy Brown, the Orchids, and the 4 Bells.